-Dropsonde and in-situ measurements are used to link the observed system to the structure simulated in the MetUM.
-The model is then used to calculate the air streams and the evolution of their properties as they move into regions of strongest winds.
-Throughout the paper, the term "air stream" is identified with a coherent ensemble of trajectories that describes the path of a particular air mass arriving in a region of strong winds.
+Dropsonde and in situ measurements are used to link the observed system to the structure simulated in the MetUM.
+The model is then used to calculate the airstreams and the evolution of their properties as they move into regions of strongest winds.
+Throughout the paper, the term "airstream" is identified with a coherent ensemble of trajectories that describes the path of a particular air mass arriving in a region of strong winds.
 Wind speed is not a Lagrangian tracer and typically regions of strong winds move with the cyclone and change structure as it develops.
-Therefore, air flows through the strong wind regions (local wind maxima or jets) and each air stream must be identified with the time when it is in the associated strong wind region.
-Trajectory analysis is combined with potential temperature, $\theta$ , tracers to investigate the processes responsible for the evolution of each identified air mass.
-Tracer observations from the aircraft are used to investigate whether the air streams identified are distinct in composition or not.
+Therefore, air flows through the strong wind regions (local wind maxima or jets) and each airstream must be identified with the time when it is in the associated strong wind region.
+Trajectory analysis is combined with potential temperature θ tracers to investigate the processes responsible for the evolution of each identified air mass.
+Tracer observations from the aircraft are used to investigate whether the airstreams identified are distinct in composition or not.

-The article is organized as follows.
-The aircraft observations, numerical model, trajectory and tracer tools are described in Section 2.
-A synoptic overview of the case study and a detailed account of the evolution of strong-wind regions near the cyclone center are given in Section 3.
-In Section 4 the air masses constituting strong-wind regions are identified and classified as CCBs or sting jets according to their evolution and properties.
-The conditions for mesoscale atmospheric instabilities in the vicinity of the identified air streams are investigated in Section 5.
-Finally, discussion and conclusions are given in Section 6.
+The article is organized as follows: The aircraft observations, numerical model, and trajectory and tracer tools are described in section 2.
+A synoptic overview of the case study and a detailed account of the evolution of strong wind regions near the cyclone center are given in section 3.
+In section 4, the air masses constituting strong wind regions are identified and classified as CCBs or sting jets, according to their evolution and properties.
+The conditions for mesoscale atmospheric instabilities in the vicinity of the identified airstreams are investigated in section 5.
+Finally, discussion and conclusions are given in section 6.

-2 Methodology
+2. Methodology

-2.1 Available aircraft observations
+a.
+Available aircraft observations

 Cyclone Friedhelm was observed with the instruments on board the Facility for Airborne Atmospheric Measurements (FAAM) BAe146 research aircraft.
-The instruments allowed in-situ measurements of pressure, wind components, temperature, specific humidity and total water (all phases) as well as chemical constituents such as carbon monoxide (CO) and ozone.
+The instruments allowed in situ measurements of pressure, wind components, temperature, specific humidity, and total water (all phases) as well as chemical constituents such as carbon monoxide (CO) and ozone.
 The aircraft was equipped with comprehensive cloud physics instrumentation characterizing liquid droplet and ice particle size and number distributions.
-A summary of the instruments, their sampling frequency and uncertainty on output parameters is given in Vaughan et al. (2014).
+A summary of the instruments, their sampling frequency, and uncertainty on output parameters is given in Vaughan et al. (2014, manuscript submitted to Bull.
+Amer.
+Meteor.
+Soc.).
 The observations are shown here at 1 Hz.
 In addition 21 dropsondes (Vaisala AVAPS RD94) were launched from approximately 7 km.
-The dropsondes contributed measurements of temperature, pressure and specific humidity as a function of latitude, longitude and time (at a sampling frequency of 2 Hz).
+The dropsondes contributed measurements of temperature, pressure, and specific humidity as a function of latitude, longitude, and time (at a sampling frequency of 2 Hz).
 Horizontal wind profiles were obtained by GPS tracking of the dropsondes (logged at 4 Hz).
-Two sondes could be logged on the aircraft at any one time, and the average time for sonde descent was 10 minutes, limiting the average sonde spacing to 5 minutes along the flight track or 30 km at the aircraft science speed of 100 m s-1.
+Two sondes could be logged on the aircraft at any one time, and the average time for sonde descent was 10 min, limiting the average sonde spacing to 5 min along the flight track or 30 km at the aircraft science speed of $100 \,\mathrm{m \, s^{-1}}$.
 The vertical resolution is about 10 m.
 Table 1 lists the sonde release times along the three dropsonde curtains across the cyclone.